About LPI

 LeadershipPlenty® was created by Civic Change, Inc. in the early 2000's to identify and develop passionate leaders to improve communities.
 Realizing that 'broad-based community leadership is critical for long-term, positive community change,' TATL introduced LPI to Waco, TX in 2011.

 For over a decade, LPI has annually empowered a new group of leaders in Waco, fostering collaboration to propel local progress.
-The program receives generous underwriting and support from the Waco Foundation, and is hosted and guided by Baylor University's Office of External Affairs.
+The program receives generous underwriting and support from the Waco Foundation, and was previously hosted and guided by Baylor University's Office of External Affairs.